 In October 2006, the U.S. government established the Northwestern Hawaiian Islands Marine Monument.
 This long string of islands, located northwest of Hawaii, frequently comes into contact with the Eastern Garbage Patch.
 After the creation of the monument, Congress passed legislation to increase funding for cleanup efforts and ordered several government agencies to expand their cleanup work.
 It may be an important step, especially if it leads to more government attention to a problem that, while dire, has only received serious scientific attention since the early 1990s.

-For more information about the Great Pacific Garbage Patch, including how to volunteer for cleanup efforts, please check out the links on the next page.
+For more information about the Great Pacific Garbage Patch, including how to volunteer for cleanup efforts, please check out the links below.

 - How Recycling Works

 - Where can I recycle my old electronics?

 - Why would there be no more fish in 40 years?